ivaleraM/GLFM/README.md

 This code implements a package for General Laten Feature Model (GLFM) suitable for heterogeneous observations.
 The core code is in C++.
 User interfaces in both Matlab and Python are provided.
-Moreover, several demos are provided to illustrate different applications of the GLFM.
+Moreover, several demos are provided to illustrate different applications, including missing data estimation and data exploratory analysis, of the GLFM.

 To cite this work, please use